AdamSobieski/Narratology/Content/CSVAI.md

 ## Introduction

 CSVW utilizes JSON-LD for metadata in an extensible manner.
-Accordingly, the `@context` property could reference the `http://www.w3.org/ns/csvw#` namespace and also a CSVAI schema.
+Accordingly, the `@context` property in a metadata resource describing [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) data could reference the CSVW namespace and also a CSVAI namespace.

 ```json
 {